 Can I Use a Finish Nailer for Fencing?

-Good fences can provide adequate security, privacy, and increase the value of your property.
-Fence building is more time-consuming and, at the same time, costly but long-lasting and exceptionally durable as well.
-If you maintain your fence properly, it will last more then 20 years.
+Good fences can provide adequate security, privacy and increase the value of your property.
+Fence building is more time-consuming and, at the same time, costly but long-lasting and exceptionally durable.
+If you maintain your fence properly, it will last more than 20 years.

 Here I would like to recommend a pneumatic nail gun for nailing and constructing fence panels.
-To make an excellent and robust fence, you can use a finish nailer, which will give you good service.
+To make an excellent and robust fence, you can use a finish nailer to give you good service.

 Hardware that you use to your fence looks like a small deal but holding together is a big deal.
 Nails or Screws, which one is better?- is a question based on the performance.
 There is a long-running debate between the constructors to choosing the right hardware.
 Both of them have their merits but some significant demerits also.

 Screws and nails are both widely used for interconnecting pieces of Wood together.
 In a particular situation, there must be one that is better than others.
-Here I will try to give you a complete and transparent idea about the differences between both of the tools as well as their advantages and disadvantages.
+Here I will try to give you a complete and transparent idea about the differences between both tools and their advantages and disadvantages.
 And also talk about the application of both nails and screws.

-Wood screws are fasteners and can cut the piece of Wood it drives into there—the screws forced by the screwdriver, or by impact driver or even manually—most of the screws made by steel.
-Wood screws are sharper than the other screws, which make it easy to penetrate the Wood.
-The shorter one has a shank that can threaten throughout while the longer one has an unthreatened portion.
+Wood screws are fasteners and can cut the piece of Wood it drives into there—the screws forced by the screwdriver, or by impact driver, or even manually—most of the screws are made by steel.
+Wood screws are sharper than the other screws, which makes them easy to penetrate the Wood.
+The shorter one has a shank that can threaten throughout, while the longer one has an unthreatened portion.
 The untreated part can prevent the screw from grabbing.
 And can join two pieces together very tightly.

 Most of the time, this type of screw head comes with the Phillips drive, but the slotted drive is also standard.